PizzaWithMilk/Github-tracker-template/README.md

 **Can I use this to monitor a private repo?** Only if it's the *same* repo you put the workflow file into — the automatic permission GitHub gives the workflow only covers its own repo.
 To watch a *different* private repo, you'd need to create a personal access token with read access to that repo, add it as an additional secret, and use it in place of the automatic one in the script (this applies to all repos the script requests with it, so it's the simplest option when the repos you're adding are yours).
 Public repos can always be monitored, regardless of which repo hosts the workflow, and can be freely mixed with the hosting repo itself in the same `REPOS` list.

 **Can I watch more than one repo, or set up more than one of these on the same repo?** Two different things, both possible:
 - **To watch several repos with one workflow file:** just add more lines to `REPOS` — see [Monitoring multiple repositories](#monitoring-multiple-repositories).
-They'll share the same `PING_MODE`, `PING_ID`, and the once-per-run ping rule.
+Each repo can optionally have its own ping settings (and, on forum-channel templates, its own Forum tags); any repo that doesn't specify these just uses the workflow's global `PING_MODE`/`PING_ID`.
-- **To run more than one separate monitor** (e.g. because you want different ping settings for different repos, or you want to combine any of the four template types) — that's also fine.
+- **To run more than one separate monitor** (e.g. because you want entirely independent state, or you want to combine any of the four template types) — that's also fine.
 Just make sure each workflow *file* has its own unique `name` and `concurrency: group`, and that their `STATE_DIR` values don't collide if they'd otherwise process the exact same repo (different repos in different files are safe either way, since state filenames are generated from the repo name).
 If two monitors accidentally share a `concurrency: group`, they'll interfere with each other.

 **Do I need a separate `STATE_DIR` for each repo I add to `REPOS`?** No — one shared `STATE_DIR` works for any number of repos in the same workflow file.
 A uniquely-named bookmark file is created automatically for each repo, so they never collide.